roise-bailey/1701QCA-Assessment2/index.md

 *Put details here.*

 ### Final design concept ###

+A mobile shaped device that you can install under a lamp shade were a motion sensor will detect a persons hand going in to turn on the light, lowering spiders using a motor.

 *This more fully developed concept should include consideration of the interaction scheme, technical functionality, fabrication approach, materials to be used, and aesthetic.*

 ### Interaction flowchart ###